-Email authentication is needed to verify email sender identity and to confirm an email has been sent from the right source, which is listed as a sender.
+Email authentication is needed to verify the identity of the email sender in order to confirm that the sent email comes from the right source - the one which is listed as the sender.

-You can set up domain authentication in your account, in section "Email Authentication".
+You can set up domain authentication in your account, in the section "Email Authentication".

 Note: To authenticate your domain correctly you must enter only the name of your domain.

 Authentication was successful if SPF, DKIM and Sender ID were marked "Verified".

 You need to authenticate your email in order to authorize/approve the campaign to be sent from your email address with Mailigen server entries, which will be later identified by the receivers in Gmail, AOL, Hotmail, Yahoo and MSN.

 All major Internet and email service providers (later- ISP) use email authentication data to protect themselves against spam.

 You can learn more about advantages of authenticated email domain in our blog articles "How to Improve Email Delivery to Gmail?" and "If You Send Emails from Public Domains, Agree with the DMARC Policy".